MiguelBim/dataops-cicd-example/README.md

 # 📎 Additional Notes

 - This repository is intentionally lightweight.
-- Tooling is illustrative; any data stack (Airflow, dbt, Dagster, GE, etc.) could be integrated.
 - The purpose is conceptual clarity, not production deployment.

 ---